 Associated symptoms and findings may vary greatly in range and severity from case to case.
 Common features include growth deficiency; cognitive impairments; mild malformations of the skull and facial (craniofacial) region, such as a small head (microcephaly) and vertical skin folds that may cover the eyes inner corners (epicanthal folds); heart (cardiac) abnormalities.
 Additional craniofacial features may also be present that tend to become less apparent with age, such as a short, broad nose; a low, wide nasal bridge; and/or a small jaw (micrognathia).

-What is a rare genetic disorder?
+What is a chromosomal disorder?

-Monosomy – A person has only one copy of a chromosome.
+- Monosomy – A person has only one copy of a chromosome.
 In a partial monosomy, only part of one chromosome is missing.

-Trisomy – A person has three copies of a chromosome.
+- Trisomy – A person has three copies of a chromosome.
 Partial trisomy means a person has an extra copy of part of a chromosome.

-Deletions– A section of a chromosome is missing.
+- Deletions– A section of a chromosome is missing.
 This can be referred to as a deletion, partial deletion, partial monosomy, distal monosomy or terminal deletion.

-Duplications – Part of the chromosome is duplicated so a person has extra genetic material.
+- Duplications – Part of the chromosome is duplicated so a person has extra genetic material.

-Translocations – A section of one chromosome is transferred to a different chromosome.
+- Translocations – A section of one chromosome is transferred to a different chromosome.

-Rings – A portion of a chromosome has broken and formed into a ring shape.
+- Rings – A portion of a chromosome has broken and formed into a ring shape.
 This can happen with or without loss of genetic material.

-Mosaicism – Mosaicism occurs when a person has two or more cell populations with a different chromosomal makeup.
+- Mosaicism – Mosaicism occurs when a person has two or more cell populations with a different chromosomal makeup.
 When abnormalities occur after fertilization, mosaicism can occur because some cells have the abnormality and some do not.

-Isochromosome -This occurs with improper division of the centromere.
+- Isochromosome -This occurs with improper division of the centromere.
 Isochromosomes contain either two short arms or two long arms, instead one short arm and one long arm, like a typical chromosome.

-Inversion – Part of a chromosome has broken off, turned upside down and reattached itself.
+- Inversion – Part of a chromosome has broken off, turned upside down and reattached itself.
 Inversions can be paracentric or pericentric.
 Paracentric inversions occur on only one arm of the chromosome and do not include the centromere.
 Pericentric inversions include the centromere and include both arms of the chromosome.